bradb345/Server/README.MD

 ### Future Improvements
 - I’m currently in the process of re-styling the entire website.
 I plan to utilize Material-UI to make the site look more professional.

 ### Bugs

 - The site calls multiple different sites all at once upon loading.
 This could slow the site loading speed, especially if the site grows in users.
 I need to figure out how to load the projects to the page as needed.

+- The Inspire me and Favorites buttons dont work as yet, as our group ran out of time.